Sadamingh/cs107e-review/README.md

 Whenever we are freeing a block, check the red zones.
 If they have incorrect content, then we know something bad is happening!

 We can call `memory_report` in our `_cstart` function so that every program now has a neat memory report.

+### C Mastery

+Struct is a convenient and readable way to allocate memory and name offsets from a pointer.

+NOTE: In C, struct has a "padding" process.
+Check this stack overflow thread [Structure padding and packing](https://stackoverflow.com/questions/4306186/structure-padding-and-packing) for details.

+**What you need to write good software?**

+- Productive development process
+- Effective testing
+- Proficient debugging strategy
+- Priority on good design/readability/maintainability

+**What is different about systems software?**

+- Terse and unforgiving, details matter
+- All depend on it, bugs have consequences
+- Not enough to know what code does, but also how/why

+**The value of code reading:**

+- Is it clear what the code intends to do?
+- Are you confident of the authors's understanding?
+- Would you want to maintain this code?

+> There are two ways of constructing a software design.
+One way is to make it so simple that there are obviously no deficiencies.
+And the other way is to make it so complicated that there are no obvious deficiencies. - C.A.R.
+Hoare

+**Recommended development process (I can't agree more):**

+- Write the high-quality version first (and only!)
+- Decompose problems, not programs
+- Implement from bottom up, each step should be testable
+- Unifying common code means less code to write, test, debug, and maintain!
+- Don’t depend on comments to make up for lack of readability in the code itself
+- One-step build

+**Engineering best practices:**

+- Test, test, test, and test some more
+- Start from a known working state, take small steps
+- Make things visible (printf, logic analyzer, gdb)
+- Methodical, systematic.
+Form hypotheses and perform experiments to confirm.
+- Fast prototyping, embrace automation, one-click build, source control
+- Don’t let bugs get you down, natural part of the work, relish the challenge you will learn something new!
+- Wellness important! ergonomics, healthy sleep/fuel, maintain perspective

 ## ARM Tips